Home » AI

 You then create a global score as follows, for each candidate text entity, with respect to the prompt.
 First, you sort text entities separately by each sub-score.
 You use the sub-ranks resulting from this sorting, rather than the actual values.
 Then you compute a weighted combination of these sub-ranks, for normalization purposes.
 That’s your final score.
 Finally, in prompt results, you display text entities with a global score above some threshold, or (say) the top 5.
 I call it the new “PageRank” for RAG/LLM, a replacement of the Google technology to decide on what to show to the user, for specific queries.

-For detailed documentation, source code and sample input corpus (Fortune 100 company), see my books and articles on the topic, especially the book listed at the top, on my blog, here.
+For detailed documentation, source code and sample input corpus (Fortune 100 company), see my books and articles on the topic, especially the new book “Building Disruptive AI & LLM Technology from Scratch”, listed at the top, here.

 About the Author